bramses/bramses-highly-opinionated-vault-2023/README.md

 These plugins aren't needed, as some are QoL and others have a steep price tag attached (some even have both!).
 But these apps are no less critical to my workflow than the "Required" apps above, so I need to include them.

+The following is a list of these plugins as well as a one sentence blurb of how I use them in BHOV-2023 and why you may be interested.

 - Open in VSCode
 - Map View
+- Excalidraw
 - [Shimmering Obsidian](https://github.com/chrisgrieser/shimmering-obsidian) (Alfred plugin)
 - Full Calendar
 -  New Tab Default Page
+- Plugin Update Tracker
 - GPT-3 Summarizer
 - Obsidian Linter
 - Ozan's Image in Editor Plugin